basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Checking Security Status

-To check whether security is currently enabled on a node, simply use the `status` command:
+To check whether security is currently enabled for the cluster, simply use the `status` command:

 ```bash
 riak-admin security status
 ```

-This command will return a simple `Enabled` or `Disabled`.
+This command will usually return `Enabled` or `Disabled`, but if security is enabled on a mixed-mode cluster (running a combination of Riak 2.0 and older versions) it will indicate that security is enabled but not yet available.

 ## User Management